bespoken/bespoken-docs/dashboard/README.md

 ## Test Suites Management

 The Test Suites screen is the first screen you'll see when you access the Dashboard.
 It contains all the test suites your team has access to.
-You can reach this page by clicking on the microphone icon on the sidebar to the left of your screen.
+You can reach this page by clicking on the first icon on the sidebar to the left of your screen.

 ![Test suites screen](../assets/images/dashboard/dashboard.png)